ELELAB/mavisp_accessory_tools/tools/alphafill_cofactor_survey/README.md

 The `find_cofactor.py` script queries ALphafill for a Uniprot AC or a list of Uniprot ACs.
 It then extracts the list of potential cofactors for this/these protein(s).
 Only Alphafill results with identity >=30% are included

-To run the script, the user must provide a single Uniprot AC or a MAVISp metadata file (csv) including the column "UniProt AC".
+To run the script, the user must provide a single Uniprot AC or a MAVISp database index file (csv) including the column "UniProt AC".
 The user can adjust the name of the output folder with an optional last argument

 ### **Output**